A Travel Price Comparison for Families, Couples, and Backpackers Istanbul vs. Osaka for Attractions, Food, Nightlife, and Old Town

 Osaka is a great place to explore.
 Visiting the old town is also a must.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 This city offers something for everyone.

-For some great organized tour ideas, see The Best Budget Tours to Turkey, The Best Tours for Seniors to Turkey, The Best Coach Bus Tours in Japan, and The Best Adventure Tours to Japan.
+For some great organized tour ideas, see The Best 2-Week Tours in Turkey, Tours for Outdoor and Nature Lovers in Turkey, The Best Coach Bus Tours in Japan, and The Best Adventure Tours to Japan.

 Looking for a hotel in Istanbul or Osaka?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.